rauhul/keychain/README.md

 A simple inteferace for using the iOS Keychain, written in Swift.
 Heavily based on the work done by Jason Rendel in [SwiftKeychainWrapper](https://github.com/jrendel/SwiftKeychainWrapper).

-Provides singleton instance `KeychainWrapper.default` that is setup to work for most needs.
+Provides singleton instance `Keychain.default` that is setup to work for most needs.

 If you need to customize the keychain access to use a custom identifier or access group, you can create your own instance instead of using the provided singleton.